National Serosurveillance Programme

 What is the National Serosurveillance Programme?

-The purpose of the National Serosurveillance Programme is to protect the health of the population by monitoring COVID-19 and other infectious diseases of public health importance.
+The purpose of the National Serosurveillance Programme is to protect the health of the population by monitoring infectious diseases of public health importance.
 It provides information on the spread of the disease in the population and information for planning of vaccination programmes and other preventive activities.

 The NSP is managed by the Seroepidemiology Unit (SEU) in the Health Protection Surveillance Centre (HPSC) and governed by a Steering Committee of experts with relevant experience and expertise.